Styks

 The very first onchain price oracle for Casper.

-Styks is deployed on the Casper Testnet.
+Styks is also deployed on the Casper Testnet.

 Recent changes: